 Housing costs in Newark are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Newark is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Newark is a city of professionals, sales and office workers and managers.
-There are especially a lot of people living in Newark who work in office and administrative support (13.40%), management occupations (10.70%) and sales jobs (8.85%).
+Unlike some cities, Newark isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Newark are a mix of both white- and blue-collar jobs.
+Overall, Newark is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Newark who work in office and administrative support (13.40%), management occupations (10.70%), and sales jobs (8.85%).

 Also of interest is that Newark has more people living here who work in computers and math than 95% of the places in the US.

 One of the nice things about Newark is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 For the size of the city, public transportation in Newark is quite heavily used.
 Mostly, people who use it for their daily commute are taking the bus.
 For Newark, the benefits are reduced air pollution and congestion on the highways.

 The percentage of people in Newark who are college-educated is somewhat higher than the average US community of 21.84%: 28.89% of adults in Newark have at least a bachelor's degree.